i-love-flamingo/flamingo-commerce/Readme.md

     * Offers interface logic to render a Datalayer that can be used for e-commerce tracking
     * [Readme](w3cdatalayer/Readme.md)

-# Flamingo Commerce in Beta
+# Flamingo Commerce Release Status

-Flamingo Commerce is Beta because we will still change the API (models and methods).
+Flamingo Commerce API is Beta because we will still change the API (models and methods).
 You are encourages to use it but if you update you might need to adjust your code to the latest changes.

 ## Setup